99robots/wpsite-post-status-notifications/readme.txt

 = Features =
 Get a better editorial workflow by ensuring communication occurs related to articles submitted for review and subsequently published by administrators.

-* Email notification to Admin when a post is submitted for review
+* Email notification to Admin or Editor when a post is submitted for review
-* Email notification to Contributor when a post is published on the site
+* Email notification to Contributor, All Users, Admins or Editors when a post is published on the site
+* Custom Email Headers
+* Custom Email Subject and Message
+* Support for custom post types
+* Email based on user role
+* Share Links

 This is great plugin for every site that accepts user submitted content, has multiple authors, or site owners running content-heavy websites.
 Enhance your editorial workflow with proper communication to the relevant parties.